 Once you have a list of options for your store name, find out if your chosen domain—preferably a .com—is available to be registered.
-This might be a bit difficult, given that .com is the most popular top-level domain (TLD) and has been for a long time.
+This might prove difficult, given that .com is the most popular top-level domain (TLD) and has been for many years.

-You might also consider selling on Amazon, eBay, Etsy, or another third-party marketplace in addition to your own online store.
-Even if that’s not in the plan, it’s smart to check your shop name idea on popular ecommerce sites to make sure the name is available to you and so customers don’t confuse you with another existing business.
+You might also consider selling on Amazon, Etsy, or another third-party marketplace in addition to your online store.
+It’s smart to check your website name idea on popular ecommerce sites to make sure the name is available and customers won’t confuse you with an existing business.

 4. Get creative with your domain name

 If the .com for your chosen name isn’t available, don’t fret—you still have the option of using a different top-level domain.
-The reason .com is the gold standard is that everyone recognizes it, but that doesn’t mean you should rule out other TLDs, which are becoming more commonplace as great .com options continue to dwindle.
+Other TLDs are becoming more common and familiar to customers.

 When it first launched, Shopify store Tattly decided to go with a .ly domain: tatt.ly.
 More recently, it was able to purchase tattly.com, which is where its site currently lives.